zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 .# Abstract

 This specification acts as an extension to the [@!OpenID.Federation].
-It defines an additional federation endpoint to retrieve a filterable list of all resolvable entities in a (sub-)federation.
+It defines an additional federation endpoint to retrieve a filterable list of Entities in a (sub-)federation.

 {mainmatter}